 The 21st Century Cures Act and Your EHR

-Just like the E/M code changes of early 2021, the 21st Century Cures Act and the regulations promulgated thereunder will impact all of us in healthcare.
-Although requirements don’t go into effect until April 2021, at the earliest, with additional requirements rolling out gradually over the next couple of years, Modernizing Medicine® is already taking diligent and proactive steps with our IT development and clinical teams to ensure we are prepared, and that includes updates to the patient portal functionality of all of our speciality-specific EHR systems.
+Just like the E/M code changes of early 2021, the 21st Century Cures Act and the regulations promulgated thereunder have impacted all of us in healthcare.
+ModMed® has taken diligent and proactive steps with our IT development and clinical teams to ensure we are promoting interoperablility.

-Whether your practice utilizes EMA®, gGastro® or any of the other products offered to our Dermatology, Gastroenterology, Ophthalmology, Orthopedics, Plastic Surgery, Otolaryngology, Urology, Pain Management and Podiatry communities, we are taking steps we believe are necessary to be prepared for the 21st Century Cures Act.
+Whether your practice utilizes EMA®, gGastro® or any of the other products offered to our Allergy, Asthma & Immunology, Dermatology, Gastroenterology, OBGYN, Ophthalmology, Orthopedics, Otolaryngology, Pain Management, Plastic Surgery, Podiatry and Urology communities, we are taking steps to be in compliance with the 21st Century Cures Act.

 What is the 21st Century Cures Act?